Neri Maria Corsini: Life

-In 1736 Corsini bought an ancient estate in Rome on which he had the Palazzo Corsini built.
+In 1736, Corsini bought an ancient estate in Rome on which he had the Palazzo Corsini built.
 He opted to exchange his titular church for that of the Basilica of Sant'Eustachio, at which he had an elaborate altar built to hold the remains of its patron saint.
 His uncle called upon him to settle a dispute with the Kingdom of Portugal which resulted in a concordat with that state.
-In 1737 he was named the Protector of Ireland.
+In 1737, he was named the Protector of Ireland.

 In the artistic field, he promoted the decoration of palaces and churches, supporting various artists, especially Tuscan and Roman, but also talented foreigners.
 He was the protector and benefactor of the famous painter Jacopo Zoboli; thanks to his intervention on behalf of the King of Naples, Charles III of Spain, the painter was hosted in the Palazzo Farnese in Rome from 1738 to 1760, where, in addition to an apartment, he was provided with a large studio for painting.
-The other painters protected or favored by Cardinal Neri Maria Corsini were: Agostino Masucci, Pier Leone Ghezzi, Giovanni Paolo Panini and Sebastiano Conca.
+The other painters protected or favoured by Cardinal Neri Maria Corsini were: Agostino Masucci, Pier Leone Ghezzi, Giovanni Paolo Panini and Sebastiano Conca.

 Corsini took part in the conclave of 1740 at which Pope Benedict XIV was elected, by whom he was immediately named Archpriest of the Basilica of St. John Lateran (1740-1770).
-He also participated in the Conclave of 1758, which elected Pope Clement XIII, and the Conclave of 1769 which elected Pope Clement XIV.
-From 1753 until his death in 1770 he was Secretary of the Roman Inquisition.
+He also participated in the Conclave of 1758, which elected Pope Clement XIII, and the Conclave of 1769, which elected Pope Clement XIV.
+From 1753 until his death in 1770, he was Secretary of the Roman Inquisition.

-Corsini died at his palace on 6 December 1770 at the age of eighty-five.
+Corsini died at his palace on 6 December 1770, at the age of eighty-five.
 He was buried in the Corsini Chapel in the Basilica of St. John Lateran.